Jokelab/Dispatcher/README.md

 }
 ```
 Here is an example class that publishes the `UserUpdated` event.
-The `Publish` command returns an `IEnumerable<Task>` with a task for every executing handler.
+The `Publish` Request returns an `IEnumerable<Task>` with a task for every executing handler.
 It is up to the publisher to either ignore the tasks, or wait for any or all tasks to complete.
 ```C#
  public class User
  {